 Within the Dazzly software you are given direct access to edit some of the key pieces of information on your website that search engines review when analyzing your website to determine its rank in search results.
 In some other website builder software packages, it is either not possible to edit these settings or you would need to purchase expensive or complex plugins that never quite “work”.
 With Dazzly, as per usual, everything related to your website is all in one place and easy to access.

 Although we're sure you’re excited to jump in and explore these “SEO Settings” (we’re very keen to show you!), we must first make a crucial decision.
 We must decide what keywords we are going to target to get your website visible in search engine results for the medium to long term.
 These “keywords” are what we’re going to include within these “SEO Settings” and your website content generally.

 Over the last 10 years we have visited hundreds of businesses as a professional website design consultants.
-In that time, We’ve had many conversations with businesses of all sizes.
+In that time, We’ve had many conversations with businesses, from the smallest to some of the largest.
 There are a few simple questions that can allow us to hone-in on the focus keywords for your website.

 Regardless of whether you’re already on-board with Dazzly or still making up your mind, this is what we will cover in the initial SEO consultation.
 If you feel like going ahead yourself then you can still redeem the above free consultation and we can talk about more advanced concepts and your businesses marketing/website content generally.

 How do we decide what keywords are best for your business?

 We’re going to talk about your customers and find out as much about them as we can in order to get into their heart and mind and give it our best guess as to what they’d search when they’re looking for a new provider of your services.

 This question is to get familiar with the context of your business and will potentially highlight industry terms or common phrases about your product or service.

 Generally speaking, regional businesses stand to gain the most from improving their website traffic - more on this later.